Why should I choose a CBT therapist at Clayton Behavioral for my treatment?

 , is certified in CBT as a Diplomat of the Academy of Cognitive Therapy

-and is committed to guiding the CBT team to the highest quality of care.
-Therapists at the Center will participate in regular trainings, weekly consultation meetings and many will be certified or working towards certification in CBT.
+as well as a Certified Consultant and Trainer.
+She is committed to guiding the CBT team to the highest quality of care.
+Therapists at the Center will participate in regular training, weekly consultation meetings and many will be certified or working towards certification in CBT.

 What can I expect in my CBT sessions?

 There are several different things you can expect when you come in for a CBT session.

 The first session will always be an intake appointment.
 During this appointment a thorough assessment will be completed of your history and current symptoms.
 This session will serve as an information gathering session rather than a treatment session.
 You can typically expect a brief summary of what CBT is and a general overview of how CBT may be helpful to you.